 Rearchitecting IT infrastructure and changing legacy systems

 Prior to getting started, the first step leaders should do is to assess priorities to attain a realistic strategic vision.
-It all begins with reengineering processes and rearchitecting IT systems; a journey that can prove challenging and paved with numerous obstacles.
+It all begins with reengineering processes and rearchitecting information technology systems; a journey that can prove challenging and paved with numerous obstacles.
 On the bright side, should you choose to embark on this quest, the benefits are numerous.

 It’s no secret that legacy software and old hardware systems will, sooner or later, fail to deliver.
 As customer demand increases and tech giants brand about their high-performant tools and tech stacks, companies that refuse to adapt and change will most likely be left behind.